sergibarroso/wireguard-vpn-setup/README.md

   `<SERVER_PUBLIC_KEY>` with the public key generated in the server machine.
   `<SERVER_PUBLIC_ENDPOINT>` with the public DNS name of the WireGuard server.
   `<SERVER_PUBLIC_PORT>` with the port exposed on the server network.
-  `<LAN_NETWORK_INTERFACE>` for the name of interface where server is connected.
+  `<LAN_NETWORK_INTERFACE>` for the name of the interface where the server is connected.
 On the NanoPi R2S, `eth0` is the WAN port and `lan0` is the LAN port, set the one you're using.

-* Now that we've setup both server and client we can start WireGuard on both machines:
+* Now that we've set up both server and client we can start WireGuard on both machines:

   ```shell
   wg-quick up wg0